roshansthomas/voterocket-lab/README.md

 ```bash
 cp ~/environment/voterocket-lab/samples/Mutation.castVote.*.vtl ./amplify/backend/api/voterocket/resolvers/
 ```

-If you open the `Mutation.castVote.req.vtl` resolver in the editor you will see it looks a lot like `aws dynamodb update-item` CLI command above.

 You also need to tell Amplify to add these resolvers to your API by adding a new resolver resource to Amplify's CloudFormation templates.

 **29.** Run this command to copy the `CustomResources.json` file from the `samples` folder and overwrite the file at `./amplify/backend/api/voterocket/stacks/CustomResources.json`: